Tamiloore/Aws-S3-Bucket-Policy-Exploration/README.md

 # Aws-S3-Bucket-Policy-Exploration
 ## Project Description:
-This project will guide you through creating a simple S3 bucket, defining a policy to manage access permissions, create IAM Users and Groups, assigning roles to each groups.
+This project will guide you through creating a simple S3 bucket, defining a policy to manage access permissions, creating IAM Users and Groups, and assigning roles to each group.

 ## Project Task:
 1. Create an S3 Bucket
-2. Understanding S3 Bucket Resource base Policies
+2. Understanding S3 Bucket Resource Base Policies
 3. Create IAM users and Groups
 3. Policy Configuration